iaretechnician/barebones-masterserver-wiki/Master-Server-And-Modules.md

 `Connections.ClientToMaster.Connect(IpAddress, Port)`

-Or you can do it manually by creating a socket 🔗 [More info in Networking](https://github.com/alvyxaz/barebones-masterserver/wiki/Networking-API#connecting-with-a-client)
+Or you can do it manually by creating a socket 🔗 [More info on Networking](https://github.com/alvyxaz/barebones-masterserver/wiki/Networking-API#connecting-with-a-client)

 ## Modules Explained